Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsubsection{System Identification}

 We identified the actuator parameters by applying a sinusoidal control signal of varying frequencies to a motor with a known load attached to it, and optimized over the actuator model parameters in simulation to match the resulting joint angle trajectory.
-For simplicity, we chose a position controlled actuator model with torque feedback and with only damping (\SI{1.084}{\N\m\per(\radian\per\s)}), armature (\SI{0.045}{\kg\m\squared}), friction (0.03), maximum torque (\SI{4.1}{\N\m}), and proportional gain (\SI{21.1}{\N/\radian}) as free parameters.
+For simplicity, we chose a position controlled actuator model with torque feedback and with only damping (\SI{1.084}{\N\m\per(\radian\per\s)}), armature (\SI{0.045}{\kg\,\m\squared}), friction (0.03), maximum torque (\SI{4.1}{\N\m}), and proportional gain (\SI{21.1}{\N/\radian}) as free parameters.
 The values in parentheses correspond to the final values after applying this process.
-The model does not exactly correspond to the servos' operating mode, which controls the coil voltage instead of output torque, but we found our simplified model to match the training data sufficiently well.
-We believe the good match is the result of using a position control mode that hides model mismatch from the agent by applying fast stabilizing feedback at a high frequency.
+This model does not exactly correspond to the servos' operating mode, which controls the coil voltage instead of output torque, but we found it matched the training data sufficiently well.
+We believe this is because using a position control mode hides model mismatch from the agent by applying fast stabilizing feedback at a high frequency.
 Indeed, we also experimented with direct current control, but found the sim-to-real gap was too large, which caused zero-shot transfer to fail.
 We expect that the sim-to-real gap could be further reduced by considering a more accurate model.